jtgry/blessyourheart/content/story.md

 overlay: false

 ---
-It was our joy to find two very special ladies to work with us.
-Donna and Diane love people and are so talented.
-What a blessing they are!
-They make work fun!
 We continue to offer our customers decorating services… everything from a mantle or a wall to an entire home.
 We love hearing our customers say that the vision for their home has come true.
 Our home is our haven and needs to be a place of serenity.
 It is our desire to provide this for our customers.

 We’re so blessed to be a mother/daughter team, fulfilling our passion and serving others.
 Our store is our happy place!